Windows 10 command prompt: What is it and how does it work?

 How does the command prompt work and why would you use it?

-It can be used to perform a variety of functions, sometimes using it is quicker or even the only way to access certain information or functions.
+It can also be used to perform a variety of functions, sometimes using it is quicker or even the only way to access certain information or functions.

 In addition to the commands mentioned above (which show file directory listings, changes file directories, copies files, and delete them.)
 There are a number of other useful commands such as ipconfig (which shows what IP address a computer has), Tracert (which shows information on each step between the computer and a target host elsewhere on the internet such as a website), and the system file checker (sfc), which finds any corrupt or missing files, and automatically replaces them using cached copies kept by Windows.